National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Description of Alternatives

 Alternative A1: No Action.
 This alternative would continue to regulate the black coral fishery based on minimum sizes, not by maximum sustainable yield or geographic area.

 Alternative A2: Designate the Au`au Channel black coral bed as an Established Bed with an annual harvest quota of 5,000 kg every two years for the entire bed including State and Federal waters (Preferred Alternative).
 The Au`au Channel black coral bed would be designated as an Established Bed and harvests would be limited to 5,000 kg every two years from both State and Federal waters combined.
 All other regulations would continue to apply.
 Minimum size regulations and gear restrictions would continue to apply.

 Alternative A3: Designate the Au`au Channel black coral bed as an Established Bed with an annual harvest quota of 5,000 kg every two years for Federal waters only.
 The Au`au Channel black coral bed would be designated as an Established Bed and harvests would be limited to 5,000 kg every two years from Federal waters only.
-All other regulations would continue to apply.
+All other Start Printed Page 31050regulations would continue to apply.
 Minimum size regulations and gear restrictions would continue to apply.